Gadigal

-The Gadigal, also spelled as Cadigal and Caddiegal, are a group of Aboriginal people whose traditional lands are located in Gadi, on Eora country, the location of Sydney, New South Wales, Australia.
+The Gadigal, also spelled Cadigal and Caddiegal, are a group of Aboriginal people whose traditional lands are located in Gadi, on Eora country, the location of Sydney, New South Wales, Australia.
 However, since the colonisation of Australia, most Gadigal people have been displaced from their traditional lands.

 Pre-colonisation history

-The Gadigal people originally inhabited the area that they call "Gadi", which lies south of Port Jackson, covering today's Sydney central business district and stretching from South Head across to Marrickville/ with part of the southern boundary lying on the Cooks River; most notably Sydney Cove is located in Gadi, the site where the first Union Jack was raised, marking the beginning of colonisation.
-Cadi (or Gadi) in the local Dharug dialect meant below or under, indicating that the Cadi-gal belonged to the land below Port Jackson.
+The Gadigal people originally inhabited the area that they call "Gadi", which lies south of Port Jackson, covering today's Sydney central business district and stretching from South Head across to Marrickville/ with part of the southern boundary lying on the Cooks River.
+They are the traditional owners of Sydney Cove, the site of the first British settlement in Australia. "'Cadi'" (or "'Gadi'") in the local Dharug dialect meant "below" or "under", indicating that the Cadi-gal belonged to the land below Port Jackson.

 Philip Gidley King gave Long Cove as the western boundary which lieutenant governor David Collins identified with present-day Darling Harbour.
-Arthur Phillip in a letter to Lord Sydney in February 1790 also reported: "From the entrance of the harbour, along the south shore, to the cove adjoining this settlement the district is called Cadi, and the tribe Cadigal; the women, Cadigalleon".
+Arthur Phillip, in a letter to Lord Sydney in February 1790, also reported: "From the entrance of the harbour, along the south shore, to the cove adjoining this settlement the district is called Cadi, and the tribe Cadigal; the women, Cadigalleon."

 The Gadigal are coastal people who were previously dependent on the harbour for providing most of their food whilst they were living in their traditional lands.
-They are one of seven clans from coastal Sydney who speak a common language and have become known as the Eora people.
-"Eora" refers to "people" or "of this place" in Dharug language.
+They are one of seven clans from coastal Sydney who speak a common language and have become known as the Eora people. "'Eora'" refers to "people" or "of this place" in Dharug language.